mato-m/mato-m/README.md

 ### Introduction 👋
+#### About me
 Hello, my name is Mato.<br/>
 I am a web & mobile app developer, as well as an AI enthusiast.<br/>
 Welcome to my Github page.
 Here you can learn more about me and my projects.
 #### Future plans
-I plan to make live demos for my current projects.
-I also plan to create more interesting projects.
-I am currently exploring the field of computer vision.
+I plan to make live demos for my current projects.<br/>I also plan to create more interesting projects.<br/>I am currently exploring the field of computer vision.
 ### Expertise 👨‍💻
 | **Languages** | **Frontend**    | **Backend**     | **Databases** | **UI Design** | **AI**         | **Other Tools**           |
 |:-------------:|:---------------:|:---------------:|:-------------:|:-------------:|:--------------:|:---------------------------:|